|

 Dark Cave at Batu Caves, Selangor, is the best researched cave in Malaysia.
 Studies began in the 1880's by Ridley, and the first fauna survey was done in the 1920's.
 But despite the comprehensive research work done over the last century, it is still easy to find new species.
 For instance, in 2003 Dittmar et al in just 3 hours found 14 new records for this cave, 3 of which are supposedly undescribed.
 A lot of work has been done on snails in Sabah by SCHILTHUIZEN et al, many of the papers can be found on the internet.

-The only species of cave fauna which seems to be protected by law is the Niah cave gecko, (Crytodactylus cavernicolus) .
+Excluding bats, the only species of cave fauna which seem to be protected by law are Liphistius spiders, and the Niah cave gecko, (Crytodactylus cavernicolus) .
 This is found in caves in Niah and Mulu.

 spider with egg sac |